Siilinjärvi

 The median age is relatively low; 23% of the population are under 15 years old.
 Siilinjärvi has eleven elementary schools and two secondary schools (one is located in Suininlahti and one downtown).

 The Kuopio Airport is located in the village of Rissala in Siilinjärvi along the Highway 9.
 The airport is also the home of the Karelian Air Command and the 31st Squadron of the Finnish Air Force.

 Siilinjärvi is the birthplace of politician and former prime minister of Finland and European Commissioner Jyrki Katainen.

 Economy

 The main sources of income are services and industry.
 One of the most important employers in Siilinjärvi is Siilinjärvi apatite mine owned by Yara International.
 The other largest companies in Siilinjärvi are Yara International's factory and apatite mine, Lujabetoni Oy, Hydroline Oy, Recreational Pool Fontanella and Spa Hotel Kunnonpaikka.
 5% of jobs are in primary production, 29% in industry and construction and 66% in services.
-Unemployment figures are the lowest in North Savonia, averaging 9,4% in 2016, while at the same time the average unemployment rate in North Savonia was 13,4% and in the whole country 13,2%.
+Unemployment figures are the lowest in North Savo, averaging 9,4% in 2016, while at the same time the average unemployment rate in North Savo was 13,4% and in the whole country 13,2%.

 Siilinjärvi's income tax rate in 2017 was 21,25.